InvictusRex/LifeFence/README.md

 ### Frontend Setup

-Instructions for setting up the Flutter frontend are available in the [lifefence-frontend README](lifefence-frontend/README.md).
+Instructions for setting up the React Native open source UI-software framework for frontend are available in the [lifefence-frontend README](lifefence-frontend/README.md).

 ### Literature Review